 6 ounces gluten-free flour – I use this one, available at amazon.com

 1 egg yolk mixed with 3 tablespoons cold water

 2 tablespoons of seeds e.g. poppy seeds or sesame seeds

-To make the pastry, put the flour, butter and cayenne pepper into a food processor, then whizz into fine breadcrumbs.
-Sprinkle the egg and water mixture onto the flour and then pulse again until the mixture begins to come together.
-Tip the mixture onto a board and gently squeeze the pastry until it begins to come together in a ball, adding more water if it feels dry.
+Put the flour, butter and cayenne pepper into a food processor and blitz into fine breadcrumbs.
+Gently add the egg and water mixture onto the flour and blitz again until the mixture becomes a dough.
+Spoon the mixture onto a flour-dusted work surface and knead until it starts to come together in a ball.
+Add a little more water if the dough feels dry or breaks apart.

-Heat oven to 190C/fan 170C/gas 5.
-Roll the pastry into a large rectangle, roughly 8 x 12-inches.
-Brush the sheet with the beaten egg and cut in half widthways.
-Sprinkle one half with the cheese and the second half your chosen seeds.
-Lightly run the rolling pin across the top to press the cheese and the seeds into the pastry.
-Cut each half into 12-15 sticks. arrange on a baking sheet and chill for ten minutes.
+Preheat your oven to 190C/fan 170C/gas 5.
+Roll the pastry out into a large oblong, around 8 x 12-inches.
+Brush the top with beaten egg and cut in half width-ways.
+Sprinkle one side with cheese and the other side your chosen seeds.
+Roll very lightly to press the cheese and the seeds into the pastry.
+Slice each section into 10-15 sticks and arrange on a baking tray.
+Chill for ten minutes.

-Bake for 8-10 minutes until golden brown, then cool for five minutes before lifting onto a wire rack and leaving to cool.
+Bake for 8-10 minutes or until golden brown and crispy.
+Allow to cool for five minutes before lifting onto a wire rack and leaving to cool completely.